Abandoned & Little-Known Airfields:

 Although the 1973 USGS topo map no longer depicted any traces of the former airfield,

-the windmill at the northeast corner of the airfield was still depicted
+the windmill at the northeast corner of the airfield was still depicted (the same windmill depicted on the 1945 airfield diagram).

-The site of the Williams Intermediate Field is located south of the intersection of Zumwalt Road & Myers Road.
+The site of Williams Intermediate Field is located south of the intersection of Zumwalt Road & Myers Road.

 Thanks to Chris Kennedy for pointing out this airfield.